walideltayeh/RouteOptimazationNewAugust/replit.md

 ## Overview

 RouteOptima is a comprehensive sales rep route optimization platform that helps businesses optimize their sales representative territories and routes.
 The application processes outlet data, assigns reps to territories, and generates optimized schedules to maximize efficiency and minimize travel time.
+Now enhanced with machine learning capabilities for demand forecasting and territory optimization.

 ## User Preferences